matwin04/PSPy/README.md

-# WiimmPy
+# PSPy Manager
-Wiimmfi Python Server
+Media Manager / Converter for the PSP written in Python